telerik/blazor-docs/knowledge-base/grid-dynamically-adjusting-column-header-styles.md

 ## Description

 I am dynamically creating Grid columns in a loop and trying to adjust the column header cell style based on some condition and value from the [column field]({%slug components/grid/columns/bound%}#data-binding).
 Ideally, I want to implement logic to make this adjustment based on the value in the header cell.
-I have not been able to achieve this in the HeaderTemplate tag or in any of the cell render events handlers.
-In other templates, I have access to the @context field, which would make this easy, but that doesn't seem to work in the HeaderTemplate.
+I have not been able to achieve this in the `HeaderTemplate` tag or in any of the cell render events handlers.
+In other templates, I have access to the `@context` field, which would make this easy, but that doesn't seem to work in the `HeaderTemplate`.

 ## Solution